Genre: Alternative Rock, Rock

 It all started with the revelation of a Raven who showed the way for The Protagonist, announcing the presence of our world through its clairvoyant powers.
 An enigmatic gentleman with a particular fascination for sound alchemy, he summons the horsepower of two performers by splitting his guitar signal into both bass and guitar amps.

 With a dress code worthy of a Victorian master of ceremonies, Wolver creates a clockwork synergy between stompy riffs and majestic vocal harmonies.
 Imagine a groovy cabaret act merging Queen, Muse, and Queens of the Stone Age, with Radiohead-like lyrics that encourage audiences to become “less hypnotized [by society’s status quo] than they’ve ever been”.

 The first part of Wolver’s saga opens with their encounter with the population of Jovenia and the ensuing difficulties when challenging its power-greedy ruler.
 The episodes of this act are gathered in “Act I: It Starts With a Bow”, an album that goes beyond conceptual.
 This literary universe manifests through a serial narration in social media (to be collected in a book), elaborate animated videos, and explosive live performances.

 The rock opera was recorded at Leon Music Studios, where the sound of Swedish acts like Sparzanza and Mustasch has taken form.
-There’s already a second chapter in the making, but for now, we’ll have the pleasure to introduce you to Wolver’s unique showmanship through the release of “101”.
-Their second single with Rexius Records will be available in May and is included in “Act I”, to be released this summer.
+There’s already a second chapter in the making, but for now, we’ll have the pleasure to introduce you to Wolver’s unique showmanship through the release of “Act I: It Starts With a Bow”.
+Their debut album will be released this fall.